Inequalities, Identities, and Justice

 - What policy solutions will create greater equality and justice?

-Global Public Voices addresses worldwide inequities by elevating the expertise and voices of a diverse set of thought leaders.
-With a focus on inequalities, identities, and justice, this year’s fellows—including Einaudi faculty and international Oxfam staff—are bringing informed perspectives to the news.
+Global Public Voices addresses worldwide inequities by elevating the expertise of a diverse set of thought leaders.
+With a focus on inequalities, identities, and justice, our Global Public Voices fellows are bringing informed perspectives to the news.

 - Meet this year’s fellows, including Einaudi faculty and international Oxfam staff.

 - Explore Global Public Voices op-eds and media appearances.

 - Follow Einaudi's Inequalities, Identities, and Justice YouTube playlist for related videos.